What is Burning Man?

 How to get to Burning Man

 There will be over 60,000 attendees travelling to Burning Man at Black Rock City.
-It is highly recommended that participants avoid driving to Black Rock City, and instead utilise the shuttle bus services and chartered flights to the temporary Black Rock City Airport using connecting services and the Burner Express Air.
+It's highly recommended that participants avoid driving to Black Rock City, and instead utilise the shuttle bus services and chartered flights to the temporary Black Rock City Airport using connecting services and the Burner Express Air.

 Burner Express Air